 Certified arborist Tiana George discusses the importance of nurturing your tree’s health with proper watering practices, composting, mulching and pruning.
-If you missed the start of the series, you can find it here: Tree Care Tips from Certified Arborist Tiana George, Part 1.
+If you missed the start of the series, you can find it here: Tree Care Tips from Tiana, Part 1: Planting.

 Correct Watering Practices